wiadarola/CV-Monocular-Depth-Estimator/README.md

 ## Results

-The trained CNN shows promising results, with tests demonstrating close approximations to actual depth camera outputs.
+The trained CNN is able to predict pixel depths of RGB images.